JHerbeck-IDM/ClusterSim/README.md

 same timestep.
 Might need to fix that if and only if we use timesteps greater than 1 day.

-6. Adapt my vaccine efficacy ABC (calibration) code for this model.

-7. Write a wrapper function that calls the Run_script N times, with a new seed each time, and aggregates the results into a single data frame.
-(Right now the epidemic appears to be highly affected by the seed and the initial sample size, which is not unexpected given HIV transmission probabilities.).

 ## Example run: